N400 Application for Naturalization

 - Be at least 18 years old when filing the application

-- Have been a lawful, permanent resident in the U.S. for the past three to five years
+- I have been a lawful, permanent resident in the U.S. for the past three to five years

 - Have continuous residence and presence in the U.S.